 The Santa Clara County Office of Education (SCCOE) Stronger Together public service announcements (PSAs) series is available for your viewing.
 The videos, and their useful information, highlight actions everyone can take to prevent possible spread of the virus.
-Check out the latest video, Physical Distancing; it's a timely addition as winter approaches.
+Make sure to check out our videos such as Physical Distancing and Facts About Routine Testing and please share them with family and friends; it's a timely addition as winter approaches.